 The SpaceTech startups highlighted in this report develop novel technology solutions to help reduce the costs and complexities involved in space and space travel.
 Satellites are equipped with sensors to capture a range of data related to the Earth and space, with increasingly more launches happening to facilitate research & development.
 Startups also develop propulsion and power supply technologies suitable for space-based operations.
 Some of the more future-oriented solutions under development include space tourism technologies as well as navigation tools to avoid the large volume of space debris floating in the low earth orbit.
-Read more to discover the innovative solutions developed by 20 innovative SpaceTech startups.
+Read more to discover the innovative solutions developed by 20 innovative SpaceTech startups that you should watch out for in 2025.

 Global Startup Heat Map highlights 20 SpaceTech Startups to Watch